-- Confidential - Internal Use Only Policy # PM Version No: File Ref: Page 17 of 28 Date: 11/2023 File name: Review date: Owner: Group Manager - Infrastructure
+- Confidential - Internal Use Only Policy # PM Version No: Date: 11/2023 Review date: 2029 File Ref: 12/8390 Adopted: 30 October 2024 Owner: Group Manager - Infrastructure Page 17 of 28

 Ref Option Issues Addressed Impact on Current/Future Demand Councils' Role; Funding LM1 Advocate to central government for extended producer responsibility Implementation of product stewardship addresses problem waste streams at the source Using the provisions in the WMA will help to ensure that the true cost of waste management of a product is reflected in its price.
 Product stewardship schemes for difficult waste streams such as e-waste and tyres will help Council provide management options for these waste streams.
 Facilitate/leadership - advocate to central government for stronger regulation and extended producer responsibility; Rates and levy Work with other councils and agencies to support similar lobbying efforts; Rates and levy LM2 Work closely with mana whenua, community groups, and the private sector to progress opportunities for increased waste reduction and diversion Successful implementation will enable waste reduction and increased waste diversion Encourage the community to be more involved in waste minimisation, and potentially reduce waste and increase waste diversion.
 Facilitate/leadership, funder: coordinate and support initiatives; Rates and levy LM4 Support regional and national projects improving waste management planning in disaster situations Proactive planning in place for disaster waste Proactive planning in place for disaster waste Facilitate/leadership - provide information as requested, and any other input required